lsst-dm/dmtn-056/design.rst

 An entity that contains :ref:`Datasets <Dataset>`, with the following conditions:

 - Has at most one :ref:`Dataset` per :ref:`DatasetRef`.
-- Has a unique, human-readable identifier (i.e. :ref:`CollectionTag`).
+- Has a unique, human-readable identifier, called a CollectionTag.
-- Can be used to obtain a globally (across Collections) unique :ref:`URI` given a :ref:`DatasetRef`.
+- Can be combined with a :ref:`DatasetRef` to obtain a globally unique :ref:`URI`.

 Transition
 ----------